 ModElling the Regional and Global Earth system, MERGE

 Even though we already have sufficient knowledge of climate change today to justify emission reduction actions, there is still a need to understand better the uncertainties that remain in assessing climate change and its consequences

 Coordinator: Lund University.

-STand-UP focuses on long-term sustainable energy supply, which is one of the grand global challenges in the coming decades.
-The research groups within STand-UP have a common vision for the future of a society with access to renewable, reliable and cost-effective energy for housing, trade, transport and industry.
+STand-UP focuses on long-term sustainable energy supply, one of the grand global challenges in the coming decades.
+The research groups within STand-UP have a shared vision for the future of society with access to renewable, reliable, and cost-effective energy for housing, trade, transport, and industry.

 Coordinator: Uppsala University.

 Security and emergency preparedness cover wireless communication, advanced sensors and detectors, sensor and information fusion, decision support and coordination for crisis management, and related ethical issues.

 Coordinator: Linköping University.